wp-plugins/customericare-livechat/readme.txt

 Yes you can.
 We added a feature called Sneak Peek which displays what your visitors are typing before they send it.
 It's available in the updated version!

-= Is there a one time payment option? =

-Yes!
-A time-limited promotion is available for Wordpress users.
-You can unlock all CustomerICare Free Live Chat features for $29 and get a lifetime licence!

 = What kind of reporting is available? =